zach-klippenstein/ReproComposeAndroidViewTreeOwnersBugs/README.md

  1. Android `onRestoreInstanceState` for Android views nested in ComposeViews is very broken, even when all known views have their IDs set:
     1. It's not called after config changes.
-    2. It's not called when restoring a composition from a `UiSavedStateRegistry`.
+    2. It's not called when restoring a composition from a `SaveableStateRegistry`.
- 2. Nested Android views don't see a custom state registry passed through the `AmbientUiSavedStateRegistry`.
+ 2. Nested Android views don't see a custom state registry passed through the `LocalSaveableStateRegistry`.
 They instead see the `SavedStateRegistry` of the composition's `ComposeView`.
-      - Proposed fix: `AndroidView` should read `AmbientUiSavedStateRegistry`, wrap it in a `SavedStateRegistry`, and set it as the `ViewTreeSavedStateRegistryOwner` on the nested view.
+      - Proposed fix: `AndroidView` should read `LocalSaveableStateRegistry`, wrap it in a `SavedStateRegistry`, and set it as the `ViewTreeSavedStateRegistryOwner` on the nested view.
- 3. The `Lifecycle` provided by the `AmbientLifecycleOwner` is never seen by nested Android views.
+ 3. The `Lifecycle` provided by the `LocalLifecycleOwner` is never seen by nested Android views.
     This is demonstrated by the lifecycles from the Android components "leaking" in the repro app.
-      - Proposed fix: `AndroidView` should read the `AmbientLifecycleOwner` and set it as the `ViewTreeLifecycleOwner` on the nested view.
+      - Proposed fix: `AndroidView` should read the `LocalLifecycleOwner` and set it as the `ViewTreeLifecycleOwner` on the nested view.
- 4. There are two sources of truth for saved state in compose: `AmbientUiSavedStateRegistry` and `AmbientSavedStateRegistry`.
+ 4. There are two sources of truth for saved state in compose: `LocalSaveableStateRegistry` and `LocalSavedStateRegistry`.
 This contributes to 1.1 above, and also makes the "Compose Registry" case possible.
       - This isn't really a _bug_ per say, it's a code smell that seems likely to cause bugs as demonstrated here.
-      - Proposed fix: Since both `UiSavedStateRegistry` and `SavedStateRegistry` have essentially the same API shape, and `ComposeView` already wraps the incoming `SavedStateRegistry` as a `UiSavedStateRegistry`, it seems to me like `AmbientSavedStateRegistry` should simply not exist, and instead, when a `SavedStateRegistry` is required, it should wrap the `UiSavedStateRegistry` from the ambient.
+      - Proposed fix: Since both `SaveableStateRegistry` and `SavedStateRegistry` have essentially the same API shape, and `ComposeView` already wraps the incoming `SavedStateRegistry` as a `SaveableStateRegistry`, it seems to me like `LocalSavedStateRegistry` should simply not exist, and instead, when a `SavedStateRegistry` is required, it should wrap the `SaveableStateRegistry` from the ambient.

 # Impact